Cycling Climb Calculator: Grade, Elevation Gain, Time, Power & W/kg

-Climbing is one of the hardest but most rewarding parts of cycling.
-Whether you’re training for a mountain gran fondo, planning a weekend ride with friends, or just curious how much power it takes to conquer that steep hill near home, this Cycling Climb Calculator helps you figure it out.
+Climbing is one of the toughest (and most satisfying) parts of cycling.
+If you’re training for a hilly event, planning a weekend ride, or pacing the steep hill near home, this Cycling Climb Calculator helps you estimate what it takes to get up the climb—using grade, elevation gain, time, and power.

-Simply enter the distance, elevation gain, and your weight, then choose either your time or target power.
+Enter distance, elevation gain, and weight, then choose either time or target power.
+We’ll estimate average grade, speed, watts, W/kg, VAM, energy, calories, BCI, and difficulty labels.

 🚵 Cycling Climb Calculator